Sayed94h/aqyanoos/README.md

 2. Pick any color you want and get its Hex and RGB value.
 3. Covert Hex to RGB.
 4. Convert RGB to Hex.
-5. Preview any color by name or value(if you dont know how a color looks like then you can preview it using the color tools inside this app).
+5. Preview any color by name or value(if you don't know how a color looks like then you can preview it using the color tools inside this app).
 6. Copy color values to clipboard and use it anywhere you want.